Sign in →

 Specimen Requirements

-1. Allow specimen to clot completely if a serum tube (SST) was used for the draw.
+1. Allow specimen to clot completely if a serum tube (SST) was used.

 2. Separate serum (SST) or plasma (Lithium Heparin) from cells within 24 hours and transport refrigerated.
-If red top tube is collected, separate serum from cells within 2 hours and place in separate plastic tube and cap immediately.
+If red top tube is collected, separate serum from cells within 2 hours and place in separate plastic tube.

-3. Properly label tube with patient's name, DOB, requisition number and type of tube sample drawn from i.e. GREEN.
+3. Properly label tube with patient's name, DOB, requisition number and type of tube, i.e. LiHep or NaHep etc.

 Alternate Specimens: Sodium fluoride/potassium oxalate (gray top tube).